dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

     <summary>🛠️ The code changes </summary>

-    The `TodoController.clearCompletedTodos` changes from trying to remove items from a newly created List, logging an obvious error...
+    The `TodoController.clearCompletedTodos` you just need to change one variable, replace `todoStore` to `todos` in the if clause on line 81.

     ```javascript